-For high performance designs, the coding techniques discussed in this section (Coding Styles to Improve Performance) can mitigate possible timing hazards.
+For high performance designs, the coding techniques discussed in this section can mitigate possible timing hazards.

 High Fanouts in Critical Paths

 High fanout nets are much easier to deal with early in the design process.
 What constitutes too high of a fanout is often dictated by performance requirements and the construction of the paths.
 You can use the following techniques to address issues with high fanout nets.